abdelzaki/notes/devops/notes_docker.md

     - would check if is installed

 - docker-compose.yml
     - the file in which we write the compose

+- port is mapped -> HOST_PORT:CONTAINER_PORT

 ### keys
 - image: app:latest